AAT committee

 Examination method

-[First screening]
+[First round of screening]

-[Gallery exhibition]
+[Gallery Exhibition]

 Number of award winners and benefits